 A regression discontinuity design could also be challenged if applicants are fundamentally different above versus below the critical value of 185 percent of the poverty line.
-To gauge the degree to which this is true, we plot two applicant attributes -race and parental marital status -- against income levels on a graph.
+To gauge the degree to which this is true, we plot two applicant attributes -- race and parental marital status -- against income levels on a graph.
 Specifically, we investigate whether the percentage of applicants who are white or the percentage of applicants with married parents appears to differ substantially around the critical threshold (also called the "discontinuity.").
 We limit the analysis to those above 100 percent of the poverty line and those below 210 percent of the poverty line so that we can hone in more clearly on the area around the discontinuity.
 As can be seen in the following graph, there is no apparent difference along either dimension around the discontinuity, implying that at least along these dimensions there is no fundamental difference between those with incomes just above the threshold and those with incomes just below the threshold.
-The applicant attributes become somewhat noisier once incomes are above the threshold --- as would be expected because of the smaller sample size --- but there is no evidence that the applicants are different in any substantial way.
+The applicant attributes are not smoothly distributed -- as would be expected because of sample size -- but there is no evidence that the applicants are different in any substantial way.

 Given that it has been established that applicant attributes appear to be similar around the discontinuity, and that there is no bunching of incomes around the discontinuity, it is now possible to measure whether student test score gains are different on either side of the discontinuity.
-The most basic regression discontinuity model involves estimating a linear regression in which the dependent variable is the student's test score gain and there are two key explanatory variables -- the student's family income as a percentage of poverty and an indicator for whether the student's family is incomeeligible for the FTC Scholarship Program (i.e., the income is 185 percent of the poverty line or below.)
+The most basic regression discontinuity model involves estimating a linear regression in which the dependent variable is the student's test score gain and there are two key explanatory variables -- the student's family income as a percentage of poverty and an indicator for whether the student's family is incomelligible for the FTC Scholarship Program (i.e., the income is 185 percent of the poverty line or below.)
 Other models described below also include student-level control variables and more complicated specifications of the relationship between family income and test score gains.
-The regression discontinuity model does not distinguish between eligible students who used the scholarship and eligible students who did not use the scholarship; rather, in order to identify causal effects, the eligibility criterion serves as an instrumental variable for the actual participation decision.
-But as mentioned above, participation conditional on eligibility (so long as an application was made) is nearly 60 percent, so this is a strong instrumental variable for participation.
+The regression discontinuity model does not distinguish between eligible students who used the scholarship and eligible students who did not use the scholarship;

+rather, in order to identify causal effects, the eligibility criterion serves as an instrumental variable for the actual participation decision.
+But as mentioned above, participation conditional on eligibility (so long as an application was made) is over 40 percent, so this is a strong instrumental variable for participation.

-In order to be in the regression discontinuity sample, one must observe public school test scores in 2006-07 as well as a test score gain in either the public sector or the private sector between 2007-08 and 2008-09.
-We exclude five students with family incomes over 500 percent of the poverty line, so the sample size for the analysis is 2,332 students in mathematics and 2,325 students in reading.
-Of these students, 177 students (176 in reading) are ineligible, based on their application data, to participate in the program.
+In order to be in the regression discontinuity sample, one must observe public school test scores in 2007-08 as well as a test score gain in either the public sector or the private sector between 2008-09 and 2009-10.
+The sample size for the analysis is 2,229 students in mathematics and 2,222 students in reading.
+Of the students who contributed gain scores to the analysis, 39.6 percent were enrolled in the program, indicating that gain scores are observed at a slightly higher rate for FTC Scholarship Program participants than for their counterparts who did not participate in the program.
+Of students with observed gain scores, 162 students (in both reading and math) are ineligible, based on their application data, to participate in the program.
 While this is a small sample, it is adequate to detect moderate differences in performance between program eligibles and program ineligibles.